 Gainsbourg died in 1991, having established himself as one of the world’s most influential popular composers and performers.

-Cañón Valencia will soon have two new compact disc recordings published by Atoll: one a selection of twentieth century Russian sonatas (Shostakovich, Schnittke and Prokofiev); and the other of short and virtuoso pieces for cello and piano.
+Cañón Valencia has two new compact disc recordings published by Atoll: one a selection of twentieth century Russian sonatas (Shostakovich, Schnittke and Prokofiev); and the other of short and virtuoso pieces for cello and piano.

 Williams: The special nature of education for elite musicians is mano a mano, so to speak.
 Who are your musical antecedents, and what have they given to you?